 - Keep active.
 Enjoy your holiday season by getting out of the house and engaging in activities.
 Working out, yoga and dance classes are some examples that will help you not just physically, but emotionally and mentally as well.
 Find a workout or activity buddy to help keep you motivated.

-- Helping others not only makes you feel good, it may also show you just how fortunate you truly are.
+- Volunteer.
+Helping others not only makes you feel good, it may also show you just how fortunate you truly are.
 Feelings of gratitude can help decrease any negative thoughts you may be experiencing.

 - Talk to family and friends.
 Expressing how you feel to family and friends can be cathartic.
 That love and support you receive from your loved ones can help you overcome those holiday blues.